Rescaling strange-cluster stars and its implications on gravitational-wave echoes: Summary

 We worked out a first rescaling scheme that enables us to maximally reduce the number of free parameters into a single parameter $\bar{\epsilon}$ for strangeon matter.
 Utilizing this scheme, we demonstrated that strangeon stars composed of strangeon matter generally have very large compactness with large $\bar{\epsilon}$ in most of its parameter space.
 We showed that all strangeon stars can meet the compactness condition for generating GW echoes, i.e., they feature a photon sphere within Buchdahl's limit.
 The minimum echo frequencies are of a few kilohertz for the empirical range of $\bar{\epsilon}$, and can reduce to $O(100)$ Hertz if $\bar{\epsilon}$ is extended to its allowed limit.
 We explicitly constructed the corresponding dimensional parameter space of $\epsilon$ and $n_s$ with variations of $N_q$ in their empirical range, and demonstrated that $f_\text{echo}^{\rm min}\approx 8\, \rm kHz$ for realisitic parameter space that satisfy astrophysical constraints like GW170817, and can reduce to $5$ kHz if the latter constraint is dropped.

 It is generally expected that including the star-rotation effect can slightly reduce the echo frequencies~\cite{Pani:2018flj,Urbano:2018nrs}.
 For strangeon stars, we expect rotation would yield a similar reduction of $f_{\rm echo}$, potentially reducing frequencies to what LIGO can detect, considering our obtained $f_\text{echo}^{\rm min}\approx 5\sim 8 \rm\, kHz$ for the realistic non-rotating case is not very far from its detection limit.
-We leave this interesting possibility for future studies.
+Besides, strangeon stars may have hybrid structures, likely a strangeon matter crust and a strange quark matter core resulting from a first-order phase transition at high densities~\cite{Zhang:2023szb}.
+Such a new type of hybrid stars may be also compact enough to signal GW echoes.
+We leave these interesting possibilities for future studies.